Skip to Content

 How to Revive a Yellow, Dying Bamboo

-To solve this, first, gently wash the leaves and shoots to get off any dust, dirt, or insects.
+Wash the leaves and shoots to remove dust, dirt, or insects.

-Then, with a small pair of pruning shears, trim off the yellow and dead shoots to encourage new growth.
+Then, trim off the yellow and dead shoots with a pair of pruning shears to encourage new growth.

 Next, you’re going to create a simple mixture.
-Take some aloe vera gel, a small amount of liquid fertilizer (properly diluted), and mix it together in your chosen potting container.
+Take some aloe vera gel, and a small amount of liquid fertilizer (properly diluted), and mix it in your chosen potting container or vase.

 Add water to the newly-created mixture, and then gently place the shoot in the pot.
 Add more water to cover the roots completely.

-It’s important to remember that the new shoot needs to stay in a shaded area where it won’t be in direct sunlight all the time.
+It’s important to remember that the new shoot needs to stay in a shaded area where it won’t always be in direct sunlight.

 Lucky bamboo doesn’t like direct sunlight, which can cause it to wilt, curl, and yellow.

-Don’t shade it too much, either, because that can also cause discoloration or wilting.
+Don’t shade it too much because that can cause discoloration or wilting.

 If the leaves look yellow on your lucky bamboo, it’s essential to find out the underlying cause so you can fix it using the proper method.

-Generally, bamboo can turn yellow for a few different reasons: temperature, fertilizer, water, or light.
+Generally, bamboo can turn yellow for different reasons: temperature, fertilizer, water, or light.

 Improper management of these four factors can cause an otherwise healthy lucky bamboo to turn yellow and inevitably start to die.

-Another common cause of lucky bamboo plants turning yellow and dying is mealybugs, which can be devastating to a lucky bamboo.
+Another common cause of lucky bamboo plants turning yellow and dying is mealybugs, which can devastate a lucky bamboo.

-That’s why it’s crucial to keep a close eye on your plant to ensure it’s healthy and thriving instead of feeding a small army of insects.
+That’s why keeping a close eye on your plant to ensure it’s healthy and thriving instead of feeding a small army of insects is crucial.

 The symptoms of a mealybug infestation are unmistakable.
 Look for premature leaf drop and for honeydew, which is a sticky and shiny substance.

-The mealybugs themselves are pinkish-gray in color and typically have a white wax on their bodies.
+The mealybugs are pinkish-gray and typically have a white wax on their bodies.

-To get rid of an active infestation, try spraying them off with water, pruning shoots that are infested, or even using chemical means, like horticultural oil or insecticidal soap.
+To get rid of an active infestation, try spraying them off with water, pruning infested shoots, or even using chemical means, like horticultural oil or insecticidal soap.

 Stay away from broad-spectrum pesticides that could also harm beneficial insects.